-- Submit an application and all supporting documents by August 5, 2021. - Final summer paystubs for completing applications are due on September 7, 2021 - Final assessment will be provided no later than September 23, 2021.
+- Submit an application and all supporting documents by August 3, 2022. - Final summer paystubs and lease agreement for completing applications are due on September 6, 2022 - Final assessment will be provided no later than September 23, 2022.

-Applications for financial aid submitted after August 5 are considered late and such students will only be eligible for financial assistance in the form of interest subsidies but not bursary assistance.
-The final deadline for completing financial aid applications is December 9, 2021.
+Applications for financial aid submitted after August 3 are considered late and such students will only be eligible for financial assistance in the form of interest subsidies but not bursary assistance.